 Should the National or Transnational Committee not take the necessary steps to rectify the non-conformity within the time nominated by the Board, the Board may ask the Committee to show cause why it should not have its accreditation withdrawn.

-Subject to the Committee’s response to the request to show cause, the Board may then decide to withdraw accreditation from the National or Transnational Committee either for a specified time or altogether.
+Subject to the Committee’s response to the request to show cause, the Board may decide, in exceptional cases, to suspend the participation of a non-complying National or Transnational Committee in Advisory Committee meetings and its voting rights in the ICOMOS General Assembly, or to withdraw accreditation either for a specified period or altogether.

 ICOMOS members of a National or Transnational Committee which has had its accreditation withdrawn permanently may elect to apply to become members through the International Secretariat until such time as a new Committee has been established and accredited, at which time they should then apply to join the re-established National Committee.